jdadajonov/rsschool-cv/cv.md

 ## Summary
 + my goal is to acquire perspective profession to realize my potential.
 + vast experience in finance and systems analysis.
+__Even if the work and training experience mainly relates to financial and accounting sphere, I've been involved in many IT projects which assumed process optimization and automation.
+As a systems analyst I've mastered my analytical skills.__

 ## Skills
 1. Python (beginner), 1C-professional (beginner);